The Story Of Hansel & Gretel

 Hansel And Gretel Story - Chapter 15

-Gretel rushed to the cage shouting—as she opened the door—,
+Gretel grabbed the keys, rushed to the cage and opened the door shouting;

 ‘Hansel, Hansel, we are free.
 The wicked old witch is dead!’